Curriculum & Assessment

 For our youngest pupils we use the Early Years Foundation Stage (EYFS) Curriculum as a guide to our planning.
 Children’s earliest experiences help to build a secure foundation for learning throughout their school years.
 Therefore all our activities are planned to ensure maximum learning takes place throughout the day, whilst ongoing observations are completed to assess the learning and respond accordingly.

 - The pre-formal curriculum is for pupils who have complex and profound learning difficulties; children whose learning is best met through a personalised learning approach based on the principles of communication, cognition, social and emotional development and sensory processing support.
-At the heart of the curriculum is learning through play.
+At the heart of the curriculum is learning through engagement and play.

 - The semi-formal curriculum recognises that many of our pupils have a range of complex obstacles to learning as well as learning difficulties.
 We meet each pupil’s needs through a personalised approach delivered through a bespoke curriculum offer appropriate for pupils identified as having a severe learning difficulty.